MKLab-ITI/pygrank/tutorials/documentation.md

 such as disparate impact.

 ### :scroll: List of Postprocessors
-An exhaustive list of all ready-to-use postprocessors can be found [here](postprocessors.md).
+An exhaustive list of ready-to-use postprocessors can be found [here](postprocessors.md).
 After initialization with the appropriate parameters, these can be used interchangeably in the above example.